browserengineering/book/book/styles.md

 converting code to data like this means maintaining a new format, but browsers get to reuse a format, CSS, they need to support anyway.

-But of course our chapter also has the nice benefit of even better rendering of this book's homepage (Figure 3).
+But of course styling also has the nice benefit of nicely rendering this book's homepage (Figure 3).
 Notice how the background is no longer gray, and the links have colors.

 ::: {.center}